Hello, my dear colleagues!

 - Use a floor planner to plan out your house!

 - … or get even more creative!
 Use dough and recyclables to make a 3D map and have fun!

 Homework project time!

 Draw with any online tool you select, draw by hand, or create a 3D model with dough and recyclables.
-The sketch needs to have a textual explanation, and the specific parts/machines of the renewable energy resource need to be marked in the house.
+Of course, the sketch needs to have a textual explanation, and the specific parts/machines of the renewable energy resource need to be marked in the house.

 Here are two sustainable house plans students created collaboratively in breakout rooms: